 Selfies with Santa

 Hey Santa, wait, let me take a selfie!
-Santa Claus hangs out, dude-like, in the Food Court of Figat7th.
-Visitors are welcome to snap free selfies, no matter how long their arms.
+Santa Claus hangs out, dude-like, at FIGat7th's TASTE Food Hall, and is joined this year by his better half.
+Visitors are welcome to snap selfies, no matter how long their arms, or to use the free photo booth.
 FREE

 Santa at the Paley Center